ibrahimMH13/translate/README.md

 ## Introduction

-ibrhaim13/translate is laravel translation package for static text that is simple,dynamic  and enjoyable to use.
+ibrhaim13/mdb-translate is laravel translation package using mongodb for static text that is simple,dynamic  and enjoyable to use.

 ## Official Documentation